What I see CEOs at struggling start-ups do:

-But the reality is, a lot of you will have had a rough year.
+But the reality is, a lot of you have had or will have a rough year.
 Even a Year of Hell (more on that here).
 We all have at least one.
 I sure did.

 And for most of us, there’s one natural reaction: Hide.
+At least a bit.
 Put your head down, and grind it out.
 Try and get that one more customer in the door.
 Push harder.
 Analyze that data more.
-Cut the burn.
+Cut everything quietly.
 Lay low and just “focus” until you can get growth back on track.
 Stare at that monitor, until you figure it out.

 It’s natural, but please, don’t do that.

 As a startup, there are few things more important than Being Present:

 - Your customers need to believe.
 They didn’t just buy your product once.
 They repurchase it every month, every year.
 And more importantly, they are invested in you.
 They run their business on your platform.
 They need to see you out there.
 In the media.
 In the news.
 On a Zoom.
 At your (now digital) customer event.

 - Your second-order revenue engine still needs to work.
 Even if sales cycles have slowed down.
 OK, you missed the plan.
 But ultimately it’s your customers that beget you more customers.
 Don’t cut here.
 In fact, do the opposite.
 The worse the miss this year, the more you need to go talk to your customers.
 Do 20 Zooms a week with customers.
 Make sure that the $2m or $5m or $20m you ended the year with at least renews as a cohort, even if for not as much revenue as you’d planned.
 Make sure net negative churn is at least covered and invested in.
 Even if the rest of the revenue funnel and process broke a bit this year.
 You at least know how to make your customers happier.
 Everyone at least knows how to do this.